mui/material-ui/docs/src/pages/components/chips/chips.md

 ## Accessibility

 If the Chip is deletable or clickable then it is a button in tab order.
 When the Chip is focused (e.g. when tabbing) releasing (`keyup` event) `Backspace` or `Delete` will call the `onDelete` handler while releasing `Escape` will blur the Chip.

+## Customization

+To learn more about customization, check the [how-to-customize](/customization/how-to-customize/) page.

+As a reference, here is the customized chip used in MUI's website home page.

+{{"demo": "pages/components/chips/CustomizedChip.js", "bg": true}}